Kagebounshin/tictactoe-milestoneProjectNr2/README.md

     - I play a game and I make it a "Tie".
     - I click the restart button and the game restarts

+#### Player VS Computer
+- Make Mark
+    - I start by making a mark, and an 'X' appears.
+    - A slight delay then the computer make its move by marking an 'O' at the gameboard.
+    - It's my turn again, I try to mark over the computers 'O'.
+I dosen't work.
+I need to find an unoccupied space.
+A make my mark.
+    - Continuing doing this until one of us wins.
+    - I can restart the game, and the gameboard is cleard of all the marks.
 ---

 ### Testing of the contact form